Hyoni1129/vscode-ai-dev-agent/docs/guides/user-guide.md

-# AI Dev Team Agent User Guide
+# VS Code AI Dev Agent User Guide

-This guide provides detailed instructions on how to use the AI Dev Team Agent extension effectively.
+This guide provides detailed instructions on how to use the VS Code AI Dev Agent extension effectively.

 ## Getting Started